eezstreet/SWATEliteForce/README.md

  - You can now disable equipment in a pack.
 For instance, you can have a pack of missions which only has non-lethal weapons.
  - You can now disable the mission briefing audio in a Quick Mission.
  - You can now write custom briefing text for Quick Missions.
+ - You can now allow the Singleplayer map scripts to function in QMM missions (note, may cause instability)
+ - You can now allow traps to spawn in QMM missions.
  - Notes entry field size increased from 500 to 4000.
  - NOTES tab renamed to TEXT.
  - Effectively removed the per-map limits on civilian and suspect counts.
 You can now have up to 999 suspects or civilians on a map.